Where to Go

-Although most of the violence is centred around the big cities, there are a number of warning associated with travelling to Honduras.
+Although most of the violence is centred around the big cities, there are a number of warnings associated with travelling to Honduras.
 The country has a problem with gang activity, armed robbery, drug trafficking, and violent street crime, although the biggest problem facing backpackers is pickpocketing as violence against tourists is fairly limited.

 The key is to take steps to stay safe: